EzraApple/streamlitChatBot/README.md

 4. Speak into your microphone to chat with the bot.
 5. Listen to the AI-generated response through your speakers or headphones.

 *NOTE: You need to have an Azure Speech Services subscription key and region to use the voice input feature.
-Also the conversation will b be just like the chat bot, so you must wait until the bot finishes speaking before talking.
+Also the conversation will be just like the chat bot, so you must wait until the bot finishes speaking before talking.

 Enjoy your chatting experience with Streamlit ChatGPT with Azure Speech Services!